-The state of Connecticut offers one of the higher deduction limits for residents who contribute to a Section 529 plan.
-Single taxpayers can deduct up to $5,000 in CHET contributions ($10,000 for couples filing jointly).
+The state of Connecticut offers one of the higher tax deduction limits for residents who contribute to a Section 529 college savings plan.
+Single taxpayers can deduct up to $5,000 in Connecticut Higher Education Trust (CHET) contributions or $10,000 for couples filing jointly.

-Considering that the top income tax bracket for Connecticut residents is 5 percent, a contribution of $5,000 could potentially save $250 at tax time.
-In other words, receiving the deduction could be similar to a 5 percent bonus on the amount contributed.
+Considering that the top income tax bracket for Connecticut residents is 6.99%, a contribution of $5,000 could potentially save $350 at tax time.
+In other words, receiving the deduction could be similar to a 6.99% bonus on the amount contributed.

-That doesn't mean solely tuition; 529 funds can be used for some room and board costs, fees, books and other supplies such as computers, printers and internet and technology fees.
+Funds from a 529 savings plan aren't just for tuition.
+They can be used for some room and board costs, fees, books, and other supplies such as computers, printers, and Internet and technology fees.

-If you live in Connecticut but your child wants to go to school in another state, your 529 plan will still be available to cover the costs.
-The funds can be applied to accredited colleges and universities in the United States and in some colleges in other countries.
+Your 529 plan will still be available to cover the costs if you live in Connecticut but your child wants to go to school in another state.
+The funds can be applied to accredited colleges and universities in the United States and some colleges in other countries.

-Anyone can contribute to a Section 529 plan, parents, grandparents, or other relatives, and there's no income limitation.
-Regardless of how much money they make, contributors to a 529 plan need to be aware of U.S. gift tax limitations and understand how larger gifts may affect their eventual estate taxation and any other potential tax situations.
+Anyone can contribute to a Section 529 plan—parents, grandparents, or other relatives—and there's no income limitation.
+Regardless of how much money they make, contributors to a 529 plan need to be aware of U.S. gift tax limitations and understand how larger gifts may affect their eventual estate taxes and any other potential tax situations.